alexhkurz/compiler-construction-2022/lecture-by-lecture.md

 ## Part 5: Code Generation

-- L11.1: We started working on [Webassembly](https://github.com/alexhkurz/compiler-construction-2022/blob/main/lecture-code-generation-1.md), the target language for our compiler.
+- L11.1: [Introduction to Webassembly](https://github.com/alexhkurz/compiler-construction-2022/blob/main/lecture-code-generation-1.md), the target language for our compiler.
 Homework: Install the required software as specified and verify that you can run webassembly locally.
 Do the exercise on `ass_in_arith-short.cc`.

 - L 11.2: [Compiling C to Webassembly pen-and-paper](https://github.com/alexhkurz/compiler-construction-2022/blob/master/lecture-code-generation-2.md).

+- L 12.1: Assignment 4 is on Canvas. <font color=red>**Deadline Friday, May 6**</font>.
+We will start working on the assignment in class today.